-The Timeless Toaster: A Curious History of the World's Most Common Kitchen Appliances
+The Timeless Toaster: A Curious History of Most Common Kitchen Appliances

 A toaster doesn’t seem like a very interesting appliance, but it has a long history and even a niche market that collects them.
 If you dig beyond the surface of this curious gadget, you’ll discover something truly amazing.